 If you don’t know how, or do but are only just getting started in the world of ice hockey betting, our guide can quickly get you up to speed on the ins and outs of ice hockey betting.
 Don’t forget to check the other sports at Sports Betting USA.

 What Competitions Can I Bet On?

-The NHL (National Hockey League) will be most Americans’ first choice when it comes to betting on ice hockey.
+The NHL (National Hockey League) will be most Americans’ first port of call when it comes to betting on ice hockey.
 However, the Ice Hockey World Championships are certainly events which may be worth a punt, too.
 Let’s look at both of those a little closer.

 - All-Star Game: Between the regular season and the Playoffs, an All-Star game takes place, featuring NHL’s top players in each conference.

 - The Playoffs: The team with the best conference record will play the lowest ranking wild card member in their conference.
 The better ranking wild card will play the division winner with the second-best conference record, while second and third-placed teams play each other.
 Winners then play each other in the Second Round of Playoffs.
 Eventually, just two teams are left who compete in the Conference Finals to determine the winners of each conference.